mg-04/mg-04.github.io/_articles/vlsi/sram.md

 ## What if things don't fit?
 Cry, but not too much
 1. **Check the basics.** Start with diffusion sharing, efficient routing and viaing, avoid oversizing etc.
-2. **Resize device** People constantly miss that.
+2. **Resize device.** People constantly miss that.
 Ask you self: Is the device on the **critical path**?
 How slow would it be if I size it smaller?
 Can I finger it differently?
 Can I orient it differently?
-3. **Use straight lines** Bends increase contention not only itself, but its neighbors as well!
+3. **Use straight lines.** Bends increase contention not only itself, but its neighbors as well!
 Try to make lines as straight as possible, or **shift** them away from tight regions.
-4. **Detour** If you've really tried, take a detour.
+4. **Detour.** If you've really tried, take a detour.
 Find **gaps** on each layer, and consider moving your routing to these gaps to free space for the tight area.
-5. **(Temporarily) move to a higher Metal layer** Only do this for short, local routing, as it may horribly interfere with your global routing plans.
+5. **(Temporarily) move to a higher Metal layer.** Only do this for short, local routing, as it may horribly interfere with your global routing plans.
 Also vias are not cheap.
-6. **Accept tradeoffs** If there are truly no ways, increase spacing.
+6. **Accept tradeoffs.** If there are truly no ways, increase spacing.
 Note that this is not an *excuse* to sloppy layouts.
 In our case spacing should always be increased vertically (the horizontal dimension fixed at 2.1 um).
 A slightly area-inefficient design is not a failure -- It's a deliberate **tradeoff**.
 In fact, you can often reclaim the space by fitting in power straps, inverters, or decaps.

 ![](/images/vlsi/sram/contention.png)